 The two cousins making Shanghai Masters history: ‘The whole family is following’

-Arthur Rinderknech and Valentin Vacherot both have a front-row seats as the cousins break new ground by reaching the Shanghai Masters semi-finals
+First cousins Arthur Rinderknech and Valentin Vacherot have broken new ground in China by reaching the Shanghai Masters final and will face each other in the game of their lives on Sunday

 As Arthur Rinderknech thumped the final ace to book his place in the Shanghai Masters semi-finals, the Frenchman raised a finger and pointed to his coaching box.
 Rinderknech locked eyes with his cousin, Valentin Vacherot, who had celebrated the exact same way the day before.
 A wide grin spread across Rinderknech’s face as he joined his cousin in the semi-finals in Shanghai and set the family group chat ablaze back home.

-They could yet meet in the final on Sunday.
-Spurred on by a stated commitment to “follow Val”, Rinderknech backed up Vacherot’s stunning upset of World No 11 Holger Rune by defeating the US Open semi-finalist Felix Auger-Aliassime.
-Rinderknech was sat courtside as Vacherot collapsed to his knees after beating Rune in three sets, setting up a semi-final with Novak Djokovic.
-In return, Vacherot clapped and slapped his knees in the stands as Rinderknech broke new ground of his own.
+Now, they will meet in Sunday’s final.
+Spurred on by a stated commitment to “follow Val”, Rinderknech backed up Vacherot’s stunning upset of world No 11 Holger Rune by defeating the US Open semi-finalist Felix Auger-Aliassime.
+Vacherot then beat Novak Djokovic in a straight sets in Saturday’s first semi-final – leaving the court by signing “allez Arthur” on a camera – before Rinderknech followed by knocking out Daniil Medvedev in three.

-He has not looked back, winning seven matches, and taking out four seeded players in a row in Alexander Bublik, Tomas Machac, Tallon Griekspoor and Rune, to become the second-lowest ranked player to reach a semi-final in ATP Masters history.
-Vacherot, who is coached by his half-brother Benjamin Balleret, is also the first player representing Monaco to reach an ATP Tour semi-final.
+He has not looked back, winning eight matches and taking out five seeded players in a row in Alexander Bublik, Tomas Machac, Tallon Griekspoor, Rune and Djokovic, to become the second-lowest-ranked player to reach a semi-final in ATP Masters history.
+Vacherot, who is coached by his half-brother Benjamin Balleret, is also the first player representing Monaco to reach an ATP Tour final.
 The principality is home to many a top player, but has no history of producing them.

 “I didn’t come as a qualifier, I came as an alternate.
 I wasn’t even sure I was going to play qualifying,” Vacherot said after his three-set win over Rune.
 The 26-year-old is now set to enter the world’s top 100 for the first time.
 “This is just unbelievable for me.
 I’m just so happy and living the dream.”

 Djokovic knows Vacherot’s coach Balleret, himself a former player who reached 204 in the world rankings, from training and being based in Monaco.
-“Amazing story for him,” Djokovic said.
+“Amazing story for him,” Djokovic said before their semi-final.

 So, too, for the older cousin Rinderknech, whose big breakthrough comes after turning 30 but following months of strong form and a first-round win over Alexander Zverev at Wimbledon.
-Rinderknech also beat World No 3 Zverev in Shanghai and, after knocking out Auger-Aliassime in the quarter-finals, now has seven wins against top-20 opponents since June, as many as he had managed in his entire career to that point.
-Rinderknech will now reach a career-high of 37 thanks to a career-first Masters semi-final.
+Rinderknech also beat world No 3 Zverev in Shanghai and, after knocking out Auger-Aliassime in the quarter-finals, now has seven wins against top-20 opponents since June, as many as he had managed in his entire career to that point.
+Rinderknech will now reach a career-high of at least 37 thanks to a career-first Masters final.

 But the magic of Rinderknech and Vacherot is that their stories are intertwined.
-The cousins overlapped while at college at Texas A&M University and they were team-mates for two-and-a-half years between 2016 and 2018.
+The cousins overlapped while at college at Texas A&M University; they were teammates for two and a half years between 2016 and 2018.
 Now, after years of grinding away on tour, they have managed to produce their biggest results while the other has a front-row view.

 Join our commenting forum